jmclawson/TopicKit/README.md

 To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses:
 > `set.stops <- c(set.stops, "bertram")`

+## Preparing a Project
+A sample **import.csv** is included.
+Either modify that file as a start, or create your own, following these steps:

+1. Create a spreadsheet with three or more columns and with one row per text.
+2. In the first row, define the column headers.
+The first column should be for the URL, the second should be for the opening line, and the third should be for the final line.
+Any additional columns are optional, but they will all be used by TopicKit.
+Good ideas include title, author, author sex, author nationality, genre, year of publication, etc. TopicKit will automate additional visualizations for columns with binary options, like "male" and "female", so consider how you might incorporate this kind of information.
+3. Devote each subsequent row to one text.
+In the first column, put a URL for that row's text.
+4. Into the second column, copy and paste the first line of the text to be modeled.
+(It isn't necessary to copy the entire line, just a string of unique-enough words to bypass what comes before it.)
+Alternatively, include a line number for this first line.
+Web pages and text files often include headers with unnecessary information, and we want to ignore the irrelevant stuff.
+5. Into the third column, copy and paste the last line to be modeled, excluding any irrelevant footer.
+Alternatively, include the line number or (as a negative number) the number of lines from the bottom.
+6. Add data in additional columns for each text.
+7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
+You can name the file whatever you like, but the scripts will look for **import.csv** by default.
+If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.

 ## After the First Run
 With the first run of `do.preparation()`, **TopicKit.R** will save files and will not repeat the process with the same settings.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: